Myoclonus epilepsy with ragged-red fibers

 The release of cytokines and chemokines upregulates the expression of vascular cell adhesion molecule-I and intracellular adhesion molecule-I in the endothelial cells (32).
 These molecules serve as ligands for the integrins VLA-4 and lymphocyte function associated antigen-I that are expressed in T cells and facilitate their exit through the blood vessel wall into the perimysial and endomysial spaces.

-The clinical suspicion of polymyositis or necrotizing autoimmune myositis is bolstered by evaluation of serum muscle enzymes and by electromyography and is confirmed by a diagnostic muscle biopsy.
+The clinical suspicion of polymyositis, overlap myositis, or necrotizing autoimmune myositis is bolstered by evaluation of serum muscle enzymes and by electromyography and is confirmed by a diagnostic muscle biopsy.

 Serum muscle enzymes.
 The most sensitive enzyme is creatine kinase, which in polymyositis can be as much as 50 times higher than normal whereas in NAM can be more than 50 times the upper limit of normal, often in the thousands.
 Although creatine kinase usually parallels disease activity, it can be normal in chronic polymyositis and chronic NAM.
 Creatine kinase may also be normal in patients with polymyositis and in a setting of a connective tissue disease (“overlap myositis”), reflecting the preference of the pathologic process for the intramuscular vessels and the perimysium.
 Along with creatine kinase, serum SGOT and SGPT, and LDH may also be elevated.
 The presence of high SGOT, SGPT, and LDH levels in a patient with early disease and minimal weakness often suggests the diagnosis of liver disease leading to an unnecessary liver biopsy if the creatine kinase level is not concurrently checked.
 If SGOT is higher than SGPT, a myogenic cause should be suspected; when SGPT is higher than SGOT and the gamma-GT is also elevated, liver disease is more likely.